 Oil demand for petrochemicals expected to grow significantly, says IEA expert

-Interviewed by Petrochemicals Europe, Tae-Yoon Kim, Energy Analyst at the IEA and one of the authors of the World Energy Outlook 2016 (WEO) points out that oil demand for petrochemicals will continue to grow up to 2040, because few technologically and economically viable alternatives to fossil feedstock are available.
+Interviewed by Petrochemicals Europe, Tae-Yoon Kim, Energy Analyst at the IEA and one of the World Energy Outlook 2016 (WEO)'s authors points out that oil demand for petrochemicals will continue to grow up to 2040, because few technologically and economically viable alternatives to fossil feedstock are available.

 In his view, the chemical industry has a crucial role to play in the transition to a low-carbon economy, not only by improving its own energy efficiency, but also by driving innovation in clean technologies.
 Tae-Yoon Kim encourages the industry to embrace the challenges that will result from this transition in order to facilitate it and to benefit from new business opportunities.